ipfs/ipfs-docs/docs/install/command-line.md

 You can install the standalone IPFS CLI client independently and use it to talk to an IPFS Desktop node or a Brave node.
 Use the [RPC API](../reference/kubo/rpc.md#http-rpc-api-reference) to talk to the `ipfs` daemon.

-When an IPFS command is executed without parameters, the CLI client checks whether the `$IPFS_PATH/api` file exists and connects to the address listed there.
+When an IPFS command executes without parameters, the CLI client checks whether the `$IPFS_PATH/api` file exists and connects to the address listed there.

-- If an `$IPFS_PATH` is in the default location (for example, `~/.ipfs` on Linux), then it works automatically and the IPFS CLI client talks to the locally running `ipfs` daemon without any additional configuration.
+- If an `$IPFS_PATH` is in the default location (for example, `~/.ipfs` on Linux), then it works automatically and the IPFS CLI client talks to the locally running `ipfs` daemon without any extra configuration.

-- If an `$IPFS_PATH` is not in the default location, use the `--api <rpc-api-addr>` command-line argument.
+- If an `$IPFS_PATH` isn't in the default location, use the `--api <rpc-api-addr>` command-line argument.
 Alternatively, you can set the environment variable to `IPFS_PATH`. `IPFS_PATH` will point to a directory with the api file with the existing `ipfs` daemon instance.

 #### Most common examples